manumeehl/AerospaceVault/Computational Foundations 2/Phase 2 (Technical Foundations)/Karnaugh Maps.md

 - Pictorial method of simplifying Boolean expressions
 - Good for circuit designs with up to 4 variables

+A Karnough Map can be created by putting all input combinations in [[Grey Codes]] order in their respective Row/Column.

 ![[Pasted image 20240816152912.png]]

 Karnough Maps are useful for simplifying boolean expressions: